 The purpose of many of Fort’s intellectual exercises seemed to be to make the reader question the very nature of reality and what is real.
 Fort also said that all things that exist are natural and so therefore nothing is in fact supernatural despite how strange or reality-breaking it might seem to be.
 One theoretical idea that Fort had was that Earth is owned by someone or something else.
 He wrote, “We are property.”

-Fort considered unexplained experiences to not be marvels but instead common place.
+Fort considered unexplained experiences to not be marvels but instead commonplace.
 He wrote that “miracles” would occur even in a world full of atheists.
 Fort once theorized that picture frames falling off the wall could be related to the emotions of the person.
-He was highly skeptical of the religious movement of “spiritualism” and their explanation for such phenomenon as the spirits of the departed.
+He was highly skeptical of the religious movement of “Spiritualism” and their explanation for such phenomenon as the spirits of the departed.

-Charles Fort wrote that ours is a interconnected or hyphenated existence with negative-positives, known-unknowns, or real-unreals that seemed paradoxical or contradictory.
+Charles Fort wrote that ours is an interconnected or hyphenated existence with negative-positives, known-unknowns, or real-unreals that seemed paradoxical or contradictory.
 In his view, all is one.
 He wrote: “our whole existence is an attempt by the relative to be the absolute.”

 Fort set a hard cut off date for this study at the year 1800 and considered anything older to be outside his era of research.
 Though aside from that, he refused to specialize, collecting a wide variety of oddities from an array of sources with an apathy towards or rejection of any ideology connected to them.
 Fort compared his agnosticism to witchcraft stating that science and religion were both against it.
 In his career he reportedly listed approximately twelve hundred anomalies which science could purportedly not explain.